 Assigning Advisee to Advisor

 Resources for Advisors

 Students’ Right to Privacy

 Each summer, the Registrar’s Office sends to each department or degree program a list of all students (new and returning) expected to enroll as degree candidates or special students.
 Continuing students are included on this list as a mechanism to confirm information only.
 Normally, the graduate program director or the chair of the department matches advisee to advisor.
-The advisor must have an HSPH faculty appointment.
+The advisor must have a Harvard Chan School faculty appointment.
 This list of departmental advisor assignments is submitted to the Registrar’s Office and the student is notified of his or her advisor at fall registration.
 Only under unusual circumstances is a student notified of the assigned advisor prior to registration.

 Students may change advisors after the initial assignment by completing a Change of Advisor Form, available in the Registrar’s Office.
 This form requires the signatures of the student, new advisor, former advisor and the department chair or program head.

 The Registrar’s Office distributes a sign-up sheet for advising appointments prior to the start of the fall semester.
 Advisors should indicate on this sheet times they are available during the week of orientation and place this sheet on their office door so advisees can sign up for an advising appointment.